martinjackson/simple-widgets/docs/SearchSortTable.md

 2. Press the Excel Display button.
 3. Click on the button being displayed in the lower left corner.
 This will open up the Excel Spreadsheet application and place the data in the spreadsheet.

+### **Borders and Row Styling**

+Normally in a SearchSortTable there are normally borders around various parts of the SearchSortTable.
+There are borders around the following:

+  1.  outer border = a rounded border around the entire outside of the table.
+  2.  table border = a border around just the table.
+  3.  header border = a border around the headers of the table.
+  4.  footer border = a border around the footers of the table.
+  5.  cell border = a border around the entire cell.

+These are the normal borders in a SearchSortTable.
+By default each SearchSortTable will have these borders.

+The following props will allow the borders to be removed:

+1. noborders = removes all the above mentioned borders.
+2. noOuterBorder = removes the border around the entire SearchSortTable.
+3. noTableBorder = removes the border around just the table.
+4. noHeaderBorder = removes the borders around all the headers.
+5. noFooterBorder = removes the borders around all the footers.
+6. cellBorder = specifies the borders of a cell within the table.
+The possible values are:
+  - none = no borders around a cell in the table.
+  - full = borders all around the cell.
+This is the default.
+  - row = borders between each row in the table.
+  - col = borders between each column in the table

+Each row in the table can also be styled using the rowStyle prop.
+The values of rowStyle can be:
+1. none = no styling for the row.
+2. stripe = every other row in the table will be light gray.
+This is the default.

 ### **Automatic Totaling**

 This feature allows columns to be automatically totalled.
 When using a control break, each individual control break can have columns summed.
 For a control break total on the controlBreak array prop add the sumtitle, sum, money, and align fields.
 For more information see the controlBreak prop.